 New Zealand has a long and distinguished history of military service.
 By joining either the Navy or the Army as a Reservist you'll carry on these traditions and values, while gaining the personal recognition of serving your country.

 Don't worry – as a member of the Reserve Force, you’ll be issued all the relevant clothing and equipment aligned to your chosen trade.

 There is the possibility that you could be deployed operational overseas.
 If this was to occur, your pay and conditions of service would change to reflect our operational situation.

 People who employ Reserves are vital to the effectiveness of New Zealand's Reserve Forces.
 Without their support, employees can’t get time off for military training.
-Both the Territorial Forces Employer Support Council, and the New Zealand Defence Force provide our valued supporters with various channels of support in this regard, and can offer you advice about negotiating time off with your employer.
+Both the Defence Employer Support Council, and the New Zealand Defence Force provide both employers and employees with various forms of support in this regard, and can assist in facilitating good working relationships between Reservists and their civilian employers.

 What’s in it for you?

 - Flexibility to work your Reserve role around your full-time commitments